MemVerge/splash/README.md

 A shuffle manager for Spark that supports different storage plugins.

-The motivation of this project is to supply a fast, flexible and reliable shuffle manager that allows user to plug in his/her favorite backend storage and network frameworks for holding and exchanging shuffle data.
+The motivation of this project is to supply a fast, flexible and reliable shuffle manager that allows the user to plug in his/her favorite backend storage and network frameworks for holding and exchanging shuffle data.

 In general, the current shuffle manager in Spark has some shortcomings.